AkiiPanicker/K-map-visualizer/README.md

 # K-map-visualizer
-Just a K map stuff
+Just a K map visualizer for a friend

 Inspired from : https://kmap-visualizer.lebyy.me/